The Astrology of Easter

 – The Spring Equinox is the “New Year’s Day” of Astrology, since it is the first day of the first sign of the Zodiac, Aries.

 – The Moon is considered Full, or viewed as completely round in the evening sky when it is in the polar opposite sign of wherever the Sun is placed with the Full Moon occurring once every month.

 – Since Easter is the Sunday AFTER the Spring Equinox, or after the official start of Aries, that would mean the Full Moon would be in the sign of Libra, the polar opposite sign of Aries.

 – Easter is the first Sunday AFTER the first Full Moon AFTER the Spring Equinox

-– In 2020, the Moon will be Full, or in the sign of Libra, after the Spring Equinox starting on Wednesday, April 8th through Friday, April 10th.
-The Sunday which takes place after the Full Moon is on April 12th.
+– In 2021, the Moon will be Full, or in the sign of Libra, the Sunday which takes place after the Spring Equinox on March 28th.
+The Sunday after March 28th is the 4th of April.

 No hopping away thinking you’ve Easter-aced all there is to know about this high holy day that’s associated with both bunnies and eggs.
 The Moon isn’t the only astrological aspect associated with Easter.